-You do not have to wait until your child is born to start a 529 plan – you can make yourself the plan’s beneficiary then change that beneficiary when your child is born – we did that with our 1st — and we were able to change it soon after she was born and had her Social Security Number.
+You do not have to wait until your child is born to start a 529 plan.
+You can make yourself the plan’s beneficiary then change that beneficiary when your child is born.
+We did that with our first child.
+We were then able to change it soon after she was born and had her Social Security Number.

-Many people take a loan from their 401K to pay for their child’s school – and that’s never a good idea because it could possibly disqualify you from the matching funds at your place of employment.
+Many people take a loan from their 401K to pay for their child’s school.
+That’s never a good idea because it could possibly disqualify you from the matching funds at your place of employment.

 Not to mention that at some companies, loaning from your 401K requires you pay that loan back within 60-90 days after leaving that place of employment.

 It’s important to open a 529 plan, but it’s equally critical that you check it periodically too.
-Some 529 plans allow -pre-set portfolios with an age based option – that start more aggressive and taper off to a moderate level as the child gets older.
+Some 529 plans allow pre-set portfolios with an age based option.
+These fund start quite aggressively and taper off to a moderate level as the child gets older.
 If you aren’t going to be able to rebalance your 529 plan annually, then try to get into an age-based portfolio to ensure you are adjusting your portfolio often.

 4. Stopping the 529 plan when your child starts college